Charles Folsom

 Folsom was a member of the American Academy of Arts and Sciences, of the American Antiquarian Society, and of the Massachusetts Historical Society, and contributed a number of papers to their publications.

 In 1841, moving to Boston, Folsom opened a school for young ladies.
 But at the end of four years he was elected Librarian of the Boston Athenaeum, then just entering its new building and widely extending its influence.
 Shortly before accepting this office he wrote to his friend S. A. Eliot a long letter giving his views, which were singularly advanced for the times, on libraries and librarians; "A letter," says Dr. Peabody, "which can hardly be transcended in simplicity, purity, and elegance of diction."
 Leaving the Athenaeum after a faithful and useful service of nearly eleven years, he returned to Cambridge to spend the remaining years of his life.

-He died, 8 November 1872, in his seventy-eighth year.
+In Henry Wadsworth Longfellow's journal on April 9, 1847 - as transcribed and edited by his youngest brother Samuel A. Longfellow, he wrote:

+"Proof-sheets of 'Evangeline' all tattooed with Folsom's marks.
+How severe he is !
+But so much the better.

+The footnote to this entry reads: